13 Easy Ways for Improving Elderly Nutrition and Health

 Like every other system in our bodies, our immune system is also affected by aging.
 It weakens with age, putting you at an increased risk of foodborne illnesses and food poisoning.
+So this, too, affects nutrition for senior citizens.
 The elderly should be particularly careful when preparing foods such as poultry and dishes containing raw eggs.

 Alzheimer’s and other types of dementia can cause seniors to forget whether they’ve eaten.
-Coupled with a reduced appetite, it’s not hard to see how memory loss can compromise nutrition in the elderly.
-Furthermore, as you grow older, a lot of unpleasant changes can happen, such as the death of loved ones.
-Depression is quite prevalent among older adults, and it can cause them to become apathetic about their health and avoid eating.
+Coupled with a reduced appetite, it’s not hard to see how memory loss can compromise the nutrition of the elderly.
+Furthermore, as you grow older, many unpleasant changes can happen, such as losing loved ones.
+Depression is quite related to nutrition and older adults, as it can cause them to become apathetic about their health and avoid eating.

 Arthritis and various disabilities can cause seniors to have trouble moving, cooking, grocery shopping, and so on.
-All of this can discourage them from going shopping and cooking proper meals.
+All of this can discourage them from going shopping and cooking.
 As a result, some may choose unhealthy alternatives or skip meals.

 Lack of Finances

-Even if you are well aware of the importance of nutrition in elderly people, you may be living on a fixed income and your resources can be very limited.
+Even if you’re well aware of the importance of nutrition in elderly people, you may be living on a fixed income, and your resources can be minimal.
 This can leave you with no choice but to pick cheaper ingredients, increasing your risk of developing micronutrient deficiencies.

 1. Eat a Diverse Diet of Nutrient-Rich Foods